sushilsridhar/cs-fundamentals/cn/TCP.md

 <ins>At the receiver’s side</ins>
 At the receiver's end, transport layer collects data from network layer and then reassembles the segmented data and identifies port number by reading its header to send that message to appropriate port in the session layer

+reassembling of segments is done using sequence number in the header

 ![Screenshot 2023-01-09 at 10 35 34 AM](https://user-images.githubusercontent.com/16437905/211244026-bbd85186-09dc-4be2-8af7-a3cc754eb308.png)